May 29, 2026

 MSTP students in the Baker Lab accompany him to Stockholm

-On December 10, 2024 computational biologist and biochemistry professor, David Baker was joined by several MSTP students currently working in his Lab to Sweden to see him receive the Nobel Prize.
+In December 2024, David Baker was joined by several MSTP students currently working in his lab in Sweden to see him receive the Nobel Prize.
 The awards were held at Konserthuset in the Swedish capital of Stockholm.
-David was awarded the Nobel Prize in Chemistry “for computational protein design.”…

 Next page